Joint Tenancy Property in an Arizona Probate

 Mrs. Smith and Mr. Smith married in 1949.
 They signed an antenuptial agreement before the marriage.
-During the marriage, they bought a house, taking title in joint tenancy with rights of survivorship.
+During the marriage, they bought a house, taking the title in joint tenancy with rights of survivorship.
 In 1959, they entered into a contract to sell the property, but before the actual sale, Mr. Smith died.
 He left his property to his children from a prior marriage.

 Mrs. Smith sued the executor (Tang) of her husband’s estate on several counts.
-These included moneys she paid for his funeral.
+These included money she paid for his funeral.
 She also sued to recover the amount of the house sales price and for a homestead allowance.

 The jury found in Mrs. Smith’s favor and awarded an amount greater than the amount she had asked for.

 The trial court granted a new trial.
 The court also denied her other requests.
 From these rulings, she appeals.